-In December 2017, the Company issued an unconditional and irrevocable guarantee in respect of a 10 year N10 billion bond issued by Viathan Funding Plc.
-The credit exposure is contingent on the guarantee being called due to inability of the obligor, Viathan Funding Plc, to pay the principal and interest due to investors in the bond.
+In 2019, the Company issued additional unconditional and irrevocable guarantees in respect of a 10-year N8.5 billion bond issued by North South Power Ltd and 15-year N13 billion bond issued by GEL Utility Limited .
+The credit exposure is contingent on the guarantees being called due to inability of the obligors to pay the principal and interest due to investors in the bonds.